The Best Snickerdoodles Recipe

 What are Snickerdoodles?

 Snickerdoodles are basically sugar cookies rolled in cinnamon sugar.
-They’re kind of snappy, crisp, making use of cream of tartar for leavening.
+They’re snappy and crisp making use of cream of tartar for leavening.

-There’s nothing wrong with that, though.
+There’s nothing wrong with that!
 A classic, crackly snickerdoodle has its place on the cookie plate served up with ice-cold milk.
 Who doesn’t love the way a crisp cinnamon cookie soaks up the cream and melts on your tongue?

 Making the Best Snickerdoodle Recipe

-So, I started with the base dough of a chocolate chip cookie.
+I start with the base dough of a chocolate chip cookie.
 That’s where the rules of basic snickerdoodles went by the wayside.
 We going to make these light and chewy!

 Brown sugar sets up the flavor to be darker, deeper, and a tinge bitter.
 It strikes a balance for a cookie that tends to be too sweet.
 With softened butter, egg, and vanilla, it starts out just the same as a great chocolate chip cookie.